stared/currex/README.md

 It is a new package, so [I'm open to suggestions](https://github.com/stared/currex/issues).

+## Disclaimer

 It is **NOT intended to be used in production code**.
-Every API design decision I made was to make it as simple as possible to use in interactive sessions.
-Some of them are consciously at odds with a tool that could be used in a library.
+Every API design decision was made to optimize for interactive sessions.
+Some decisions consciously go against best practices for production libraries.
+For example, the main namespace defines all currencies as constants, and the example code uses `from currex import *` - practices I believe are appropriate for interactive sessions only.

 **EVEN MORE IMPORTANT**: Never use it for any important decisions - taxes, investments, etc. There is no guarantee that the exchange rates are up-to-date and correct.
 Note that even major players make mistakes, e.g. [Google Glitch Undervalues Poland's Zloty By A Fifth](https://www.barrons.com/news/google-glitch-undervalues-poland-s-zloty-by-a-fifth-b4d695e7).
 Always use the official exchange rates.